Nikolaus Pevsner: Rise of Nazism

-His first intention was to move to Italy, but after failing to find an academic post there, Pevsner moved to England in 1933, settling in Hampstead at 2, Wildwood Terrace, where poet Geoffrey Grigson was his next-door neighbour at No. 3.
-Pevsner's first post was an 18-month research fellowship at the University of Birmingham, found for him by friends in Birmingham and partly funded by the Academic Assistance Council.
+Pevsner was removed from his teaching post at Göttingen after the Nazi regime enacted the Civil Service Law in 1933.
+His first intention was to move to Italy, but after failing to find an academic post there he moved to England, settling in Hampstead at 2, Wildwood Terrace, where poet Geoffrey Grigson was his next-door neighbour.
+He was able to relocate his wife and children, but his parents delayed their departure largely due to his father Hugo's ill-health and business interests.

+Pevsner's first post in England was an 18-month research fellowship at the University of Birmingham, found for him by friends in Birmingham and partly funded by the Academic Assistance Council.
 A study of the role of the designer in the industrial process, the research produced a generally critical account of design standards in Britain which he published as An Enquiry into Industrial Art in England (Cambridge University Press, 1937).
 He was subsequently employed as a buyer of modern textiles, glass and ceramics for the Gordon Russell furniture showrooms in London.

 By this time Pevsner had also completed Pioneers of the Modern Movement: from William Morris to Walter Gropius, his influential pre-history of what he saw as Walter Gropius' dominance of contemporary design.
 Pioneers ardently championed Gropius's first two buildings (both pre–First World War) on the grounds that they summed up all the essential goals of 20th-century architecture; in England, however, it was widely taken to be the history of England's contribution to international modernism, and a manifesto for Bauhaus modernism, which it was not.
 In spite of that, the book remains an important point of reference in the teaching of the history of modern design, and helped lay the foundation of Pevsner's career in England as an architectural historian.
 Since its first publication by Faber & Faber in 1936, it has gone through several editions and been translated into many languages.
 The second edition, published by the Museum of Modern Art in 1949, was renamed Pioneers of Modern Design.